 - Symphony Orchestra led by Nobuyoshi Yasuda

 - Jazz Ensemble led by Todd Stoll, with Guest Soloist Terell Stafford

 - Be in grades 9, 10 or 11 during the 2019-2020 school year.

 - Attend school in one of the fifty states of the United States, the District of Columbia, or a Department of Defense School.

-- If your state MEA does not sponsor the All-State Festival, the state MEA will determine which students are eligible to receive an invitation to apply.
+- If your state Music Education Association (MEA) does not sponsor the All-State Festival, the state MEA will determine which students are eligible to apply.

-- The final determination of eligibility for the All-National Honor Ensembles program is made by the student’s state music education association (MEA).
+- The final determination of eligibility for the All-National Honor Ensembles (ANHE) program is made by the student’s state Music Education Association (MEA).
+Please reach out to your state MEA with eligibility questions.